feureau/Small-Scripts/GPT Prompts/monologue_maker_claude.md

 * **"Kept existing"** and similar unusual constructions — find natural English equivalent
 * **"Runs data on"** and similar non-native phrases — replace with natural phrasing
 * **Tense inconsistencies:** mixing historical narrative past with present-tense narration
-* **Paragraph opener audit:** List the first word of every paragraph in the completed script.
-Any word appearing more than twice as a paragraph opener is a pattern.
-Cross-reference against the native openers list from Step 3 A2.
+* **Paragraph opener audit:** List the first word of every paragraph.
+Any word appearing more than twice is a pattern.
+Cross-reference against the native openers list in A2.
 Any opener not on that list must be rebuilt.
-Any word appearing more than twice must be varied until no single word appears more than twice.
+Any word appearing more than twice must be varied.
 Do not proceed to delivery notes until this audit is clean.

 ---